decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 case CTX is not protecting any part of the plaintext, and the maximum being one origin per character.
 The latter would result in the best possible security under CTX, although compression would be effectively disabled possibly resulting in poor performance.
-This is the case with defences such as [secret masking](https://www.facebook.com/notes/protect-the-graph/preventing-a-breach-attack/1455331811373632/).
+This is the case with defenses such as [secret masking](https://www.facebook.com/notes/protect-the-graph/preventing-a-breach-attack/1455331811373632/).

 # Structure